currents-ai/help/help/welcome.md

+---
+sidebar_position: 1
+slug: /welcome
+---

-# Welcome to FreeText AI
+# Welcome to Acme.Bot

-Welcome to the FreeText AI documentation portal.
+Welcome to the Acme.Bot documentation portal.
 Here you'll find comprehensive guides and resources to help you get the most out of our platform.

 ## Getting Started